Top 15 Places to Visit in Ireland

 You should watch your step while walking in here as you might break your ankle by slipping into any of the numerous small cracks in this hard surface.
 The whole area crawls with rare plants and insects living in this unusual exterior.

-If you ever dreamt about visiting a real, huge, castle; but never had a chance, a visit to the Kilkenny Castle beside the river Nore of Ireland might be the perfect holiday trip for you.
+Do you ever dream about visiting a real, huge, castle; but never had a chance, a visit to the Kilkenny Castle beside the river Nore of Ireland might be the perfect holiday trip for you.
 The castle is open for public display also including her vast neighborhood to wander around.

 It took 18 years to complete the construction of this magnificent castle in the early thirteenth century.
 The opinions of the visitors are genuinely praising and grateful towards this Victorian-fashioned castle, having a royal architecture.
 It also offers a great garden area up-front for the visitors.
 This place definitely will b be included in your list of best places to visit in Ireland.